An annual honor given to a graduate of Snow College who inspires excellence in others

 Nominate your fellow classmates for the Snow College Distinguished Alumnus Award.
 Do you know someone you feel is a good candidate?
 Nominate someone today!
 (Deadline is April 30th of each year.)

-Last year's awards were presented during the Homecoming game on October 7, 2017.
+This year's awards were presented during the Homecoming game on September 29, 2018.

 Dr. Boyd Beck is a 1965 graduate of Snow College.
 He is most fondly remembered as a chemistry teacher with Badger Pride.

 Boyd’s life has been a miracle in many ways.
 He has fought a lifelong battle with chronic nephritis and heart problems.
 As a child, Boyd was told he would never live beyond 20, but when he lived beyond that, he was told that he would never live beyond 30.
 When he lived beyond 30, he was told 40.
 His wife, Sandra said, “I think that because he was constantly told he wasn’t going to live he enjoyed each moment, because there was always the chance he might make it.”

 Today, Boyd is thankful for each day he’s able to do the things he loves.
 His son played an important role in keeping Boyd alive.
 Following open-heart surgery in 1998, Boyd received a kidney transplant from his son.

 A native of Spring City, Boyd was an honor student at Snow College and was president of Phi Theta Kappa Honor Society.
 He received his Associate of Science in 1965 and went on to receive a Bachelor of Science degree from Brigham Young University in 1969, and a Ph.D. in organic chemistry from the University of Utah in 1973.

 Boyd has served as the director of research at Albion Laboratories, Inc. and Harris Research, Inc. He has also chemical consulting experience with 11 companies.
 Through his career in organic chemistry, Boyd earned nine U.S. patents and numerous global patents.